Aavkd/DeepReSearch/README.md

 # Local Perplexity-like RAG Search Engine

-A production-ready implementation of a Perplexity-style search engine using n8n as the orchestrator, with support for both local (Ollama) and remote (OpenRouter) LLMs, web search APIs, and content extraction services.
+A production-ready implementation of a Perplexity-style search engine with a dual-runner architecture.
+The Python runner is now the primary implementation, with n8n available as an alternative workflow orchestrator.

 ## Features

 - Real-time web answers with citations
 - Fast, reliable, deterministic JSON outputs
-- Local-first architecture with n8n orchestration
+- Dual-runner architecture (Python + n8n)
 - Modular pipeline with replaceable search and scrape backends
 - Built-in caching, retries, rate-limiting, and deduplication
 - Safety measures and attribution